fent/timequeue.js/README.md

 How many tasks have finished in total.

 ### TimeQueue#push(data..., [callback])
 Pushes a new task to the queue.
 Any number of arguments can be given.
 An optional callback can also be given as the last parameter.
-The callback will be called when the task is finished or if there was any error.
+The callback will be called when the task is finished or if there was any error running the worker.

+If the queue is full, pushed tasks will be ignored.

+### TimeQueue#isFull()
+Returns true if queue is full.

 ### TimeQueue#die()
 Empties queue and clears the timeouts TimeQueue sets to keep track of running tasks.
 Currently running tasks will still complete.